 The health of Queenslanders 2016 report states that 19 per cent of children in Queensland are overweight and a further seven per cent are obese.
 This rate has not changed since 2007–08.
 The rate of childhood obesity 30 years ago was two per cent.

-Your health, Queensland's future: Advancing health 2026 is a 10-year vision and strategy for the Queensland health system.
+My health, Queensland's future: Advancing health 2026 is a 10-year vision and strategy for the Queensland health system.
 It was released in 2016.
-One headline measure of the strategy’s success is reducing childhood obesity by 10 per cent by 2026.
-The Department of Health in its Overweight and obesity prevention strategy 2017 to 2020 details actions and targets for addressing the prevalence of childhood obesity.
+One headline measure of success in this strategy is to reduce childhood obesity by 10 per cent by 2026.

-In addition, schools deliver specific education initiatives to ensure children and families are aware of how to eat healthily and are aware of the importance of nutrition and weight in the context of overall health.
-Many variables can contribute to childhood obesity outcomes.
+There are important links between health and education.
+Those with higher educational attainment tend to have better health generally.
+In addition, schools can deliver specific education initiatives to ensure children and families are aware of how to eat healthily and are aware of the importance of nutrition and weight in the context of overall health.

-This audit will assess whether the Department of Health and the Department of Education are effectively implementing strategies to prevent and reduce childhood obesity.
+This audit will assess if the Department of Health’s and the Department of Education’s strategies are effectively reducing childhood obesity.

 - Department of Health